 Contact Lens Discomfort

-But there's no reason to stop wearing contacts, or to suffer in silence.
-It's likely that a simple change to your lenses, care products or daily habits will make you much more comfortable.
+But (usually) there's no reason to stop wearing contacts, or to suffer in silence.
+It's likely that a simple change to your lenses, care products or daily habits will make your contact lenses much more comfortable.

 To accurately determine the specific causes of your contact lens discomfort and appropriate remedies, you need to see your optometrist or ophthalmologist.
 A visit to your eye doctor also will rule out the possibility that your discomfort indicates a more serious underlying problem.

 Remember: If your eyes don't feel good, look good, or see well, you need a checkup by an eye care professional.
 Sometimes a minor contact lens irritation, if left untreated, can develop into a more serious problem occasionally one that can be sight-threatening.

 For helpful tips on how to handle uncomfortable contact lenses, choose a statement below or go directly to Remedies for Contact Lens Discomfort.

 - My eyes are red, painful, swollen and/or produce discharge.

 - My eyes burn when I put in my lenses.

 - When I wear contacts, I always feel like something's in my eye.